cardillan/mindcode/doc/syntax/TROUBLESHOOTING.markdown

 ### Missing `end` keyword

 A particularly challenging error is a missing `end` keyword.
 As it is not possible to uniquely match `end` keywords with corresponding opening statements (such as `while`, `for` or `if` statements), Mindcode will typically report the missing `end` keyword at the end of the file.
 In most cases, the true cause of the error is buried somewhere deep down in a structure of several nested statements.
 - The best way to prevent these errors from happening is to meticulously indent code inside control structures.
-This should make the error more apparent while editing the code.
+This should make the error more noticeable while editing the code.
 - Mindcode currently doesn't have a good one-line conditional statement.
 When putting the entire if statement on one line, the `end` keyword still needs to be there (as in `if condition then statement; end;`), but is easily left out.
 Pay particular attention to not forget the `end` keyword in these cases.
 - Having a large program with many levels of nested statements makes spotting the missing `end` particularly challenging, In this situation, comment out some of the inner structures.
-Once you establish the outer structure(s) are compiling well, you may start returning the inner ones one by one until the source of the error becomes apparent.
+Once you establish the outer structure(s) are compiling well, you may start returning the inner ones one by one until the source of the error becomes clear.
-- Try to extract as much code into functions as possible, utilizing additional output parameters when needed.
-Mindcode is pretty good at optimizing functions and in most cases the functions will be inlined and optimized just as well as if the code was nested.
+- Try to extract as much code into functions as possible, using additional output parameters when needed.
+Mindcode is pretty good at optimizing functions, and in most cases the functions will be inlined and optimized just as well as if the code was nested.

 ### Ask for help